-Our flagship programmes UN-Habitat's five flagship initiatives focus on inclusive urban regeneration, people-focused smart cities, climate resilience of the urban poor, harnessing the positive impacts of urban migration and putting cities and human settlements on the path of achieving the SDGs through data, technical assistance and generating investment.
-These initiatives consolidate the agency's tried and tested services exemplified in Section III.
-The flagships bring forward "integrated" and holistic approaches and promote innovation to address major global urban challenges and accelerate the progress towards the achievement of the global goals.
+Our flagship programmes UN-Habitat's five flagship initiatives focus on inclusive urban regeneration, people-centered smart cities, the climate resilience of the urban poor, harnessing the positive impacts of urban migration, and putting cities and human settlements on the path of achieving the SDGs through data, technical assistance and generating investment.
+These initiatives consolidate the agency's tried and tested services of UN-Habitat, bringing forward "integrated" and holistic approaches that promote innovation to address major global urban challenges and accelerate the progress towards the achievement of the global goals.
 Each flagship integrates a variety of services, tools and expertise, and is grounded in equality, human rights and gender-sensitive approaches.
-The flagships are designed to achieve impact at scale and to accelerate key urban contributions to the achievement of the SDGs and the implementation of UN-Habitat's 2020-2023 Strategic Plan.
-The flagships will provide an arena to pilot recently developed instruments and approaches (including the Innovation Challenge Fund; sub-regional technical resource hubs; New Urban Agenda platform and online learning; SDG City Certification; and City Investment Facility), working to strengthen impact investment towards COVID-19 economic recovery and building resilience towards future pandemics.
-Cities and countries that prioritize these themes are invited to become part of one or more flagship programmes by writing to UN-Habitat.
+They are designed to achieve impact at scale and to accelerate key urban contributions to the achievement of the New Urban Agenda, SDGs and implementation of UN-Habitat's 2020-2023 Strategic Plan.
+The flagships provide an arena to pilot recently developed instruments and approaches (including the Innovation Challenge Fund; sub-regional technical resource hubs; New Urban Agenda platform and online learning; SDG City Certification; and City Investment Facility), working to strengthen impact investment towards COVID-19 economic recovery and building resilience against future pandemics.
+Cities and countries that prioritize these themes are invited to become part of one or more flagship programmes by writing to UN-Habitat at UNHabitat-GSD@un.org.
 Flagship 1: Inclusive, Vibrant Neighbourhoods and Communities